Deiva Kuzhandhaigal: Cast

+Production

+The film was launched at Bharani Studios.

 Soundtrack

 The music was composed by V. Kumar, with lyrics by Kannadasan and Panchu Arunachalam.

 Release and reception

 Deiva Kuzhandhaigal was released on 14 September 1973.
-Kanthan of Kalki lauded the performances of Jaishankar, Jaya, Sridevi and Ramu, along with Muthuraman's direction, but criticised the performance of Muthuraman, and the screenplay.
+Kanthan of Kalki lauded the performances of Jaishankar, Jaya, Sridevi and Ramu, along with S. P. Muthuraman's direction, but criticised the performance of R. Muthuraman, and the screenplay.
+Navamani praised the acting, cinematography and direction.
 In Sridevi: The Eternal Screen Goddess (2019), Satyarth Nayak applauded Sridevi's performance in the scene where her character eulogises Indian history during a school play, and her "climactic death scene".